AlexMercedCoder/DailyCodePractice/readme.md

 ## 6-30-2020

-Created a Queue in Ruby
+Created a Queue and Stack in Ruby

 ## 6-29-2020